-Join Peggy Fisher for an in-depth discussion in this video Challenge: Loading a file, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Challenge: Loading a file, part of Learning Java.

 - For this challenge, we're going to practice…reading and writing from files.…We'll read in the list of menu items from a file…created by a local restaurant.…It contains one item per line,…such as: french fries, hamburger,…soda, et cetera.…Make sure you save the file in the project folder…with the build.xml file.…You can create the file using either Notepad or Notepad++.…Also, don't forget to include your error-handling logic.…This is really important when you're trying to read…from a file, because if the file is not found,…you'll want to catch that error…rather than having your program end abruptly.…